This Blog Is Moving

 Lisa's birthday was celebrated by us going to a Chinese buffet restaurant for dinner.
 Not very imaginative, yes, but was it satisfying?
 Definitely so!

 On Deepavali, we had another small party where we invited the folks from 351 Crookesmoor Road over.
-Suresh lent me his jippa - and now I'm thinking of buying one for myself!
+Suresh lent me his

 "Run away!" seemed to be the battle cry of this groups of knights who were seen wandering the streets of Sheffield during the Medic's Pubcrawl.
 It's odd, really, because they carried the largest swords ever seen in the history of the pubcrawl.